- Ski Resort Korea: skiing in Alepnsia Ski Resort

 Dongmoon (Asian family restaurant)

 Its name giveaway that it’s a great restaurant for Asian families, Dongmoon is also a great place for Muslims.
-The restaurant uses Halah meat and have no pork, serving different type of cuisines from Indonesian to Hong Kongese.
+The restaurant uses Halah meat and has no pork, serving different type of cuisines from Indonesian to Hong Kongese.

 Best dishes to try is their spicy noodles and the wonton noodles.